Circular economy: Related concepts

 The various approaches to 'circular' business and economic models share several common principles with other conceptual frameworks:

 Biomimicry

 Janine Benyus, author of Biomimicry: Innovation Inspired by Nature, defined biomimicry as "a new discipline that studies nature's best ideas and then imitates these designs and processes to solve human problems.
 Studying a leaf to invent a better solar cell is an example.
 I think of it as 'innovation' inspired by nature".

 Blue economy

-Initiated by former Ecover CEO and Belgian entrepreneur Gunter Pauli, derived from the study of natural biological production processes the official manifesto states, "using the resources available ... the waste of one product becomes the input to create a new cash flow".
+Blue economy refers to the economic exploitation of aquatic ecosystems such as oceans, lakes, and rivers, and their coasts.
+Similarly to green economy, which focuses mostly on land-based activities, blue economy emphasises sustainability in the use of natural resources.
+Blue economy is connected to sustainability and circular economy in many ways.
+Sustainability strategies in the blue economy harness the ocean for climate change mitigation and adaptation.
+These include developing marine renewable energies (for example offshore wind turbines) and zero-emissions shipping, protecting and restoring coastal ecosystems (including mangrove forests, seagrass meadows).

 Cradle to cradle

-Created by Walter R. Stahel and similar theorists, in which industry adopts the reuse and service-life extension of goods as a strategy of waste prevention, regional job creation, and resource efficiency in order to decouple wealth from resource consumption.
+Coined by Walter R. Stahel and popularized by the book Cradle to Cradle: Remaking The Way We Make Things, cradle to cradle (C2C) encourages organizations to adopt reuse and service-life extension of goods as a strategy for waste prevention, regional job creation, and resource efficiency in order to decouple wealth from resource consumption.